bigdatalyn/bigdatalyn.github.io/_posts/2018-10-22-Oracle_RPM_18c_Tips.md

 Use oracledb_ORCLCDB-18c to create database just like the following command.

+You can modify the configuration parameters by editing the /etc/sysconfig/oracledb_ORCLCDB-18c.conf file.

 	# /etc/init.d/oracledb_ORCLCDB-18c configure
 	Configuring Oracle Database ORCLCDB.
 	Prepare for db operation